dylangovender/autohotkeys/README.md

 4. debug_helper.ahk - Hotkeys used to debug quicker (handy when you don't have access to an actual debugger)
 5. linux.ahk - Short scripts specifically handy in a "Linux terminal"

+## Using credentials/secrets

+1. Details on how to use this are in cred_manager.ahk
+2. NewpassGui() can be used to add credentials to Windows Credential Manager
+3. sendPass() can be used to pull out those credentials into any AHK script